 Understanding the historical and community importance of the original structure, in 2016 Port of Portland began the process of designing and building a replacement.

 The new corkscrew is a similar size and has been based on the same spiral shape of the original structure.
 The corkscrew has been constructed using mild steel, heavily coated in marine grade paint (similar to what is used on ships).
 Heavy duty plastic has been used for the walkway section which will withstand the harsh elements of the marine environment.

 CORKSCREW OPEN DAYS

 Port of Portland holds annual open days, where the community is invited to tour the port and climb the iconic corkscrew observatory.
-These are usually planned any time from January through to March each year as the weather conditions are more favorable.
-Stay connected with Port of Portland via Facebook to find out more:
+These are usually planned any time from January through to March each year as the weather conditions are more favourable.
+Stay connected with Port of Portland via Facebook to find out more.